mjrgh/PinscapePico/ExpansionBoards/KL25Z-Adapter/README.md

 * GPIO expanders (PCA9555 or 74HC165, depending on the board version) to make up the difference between the KL25Z's 50+ GPIO ports and the Pico's 26

+* A high-quality 16-bit ADC (ADS1115), to supplement the Pico's low-resolution on-board ADC (for smoother animation and better precision when using a potentiometer-based plunger)

 ## Caveats

-A ew of warnings about using this board:
+A few warnings about using the adapter boards:

 * The adapter board **only** works with the original Pinscape KL25Z expansion boards.
 It **doesn't** turn the Pico into a general-purpose